Overview of Brain Tumors

 • When a gamma knife is used, an imaging frame is attached to the person’s skull.
 The person lies on a sliding bed, and a large helmet with holes in it is placed over the frame.
 The head of the bed is then slid into a globe that contains radioactive cobalt.
 Radiation passes through the holes in the helmet and is aimed precisely at the tumor.

-• When a linear accelerator is used the head is immobilized in a fixed frame or molded mask.
+• When a linear accelerator is used, the head is immobilized in a fixed frame or molded mask.
 CT is used to make a 3-dimensional map of the tumor so that radiation delivered from different angles can be aimed to precisely match the shape of the tumor (called conformal radiation).

 Damage due to radiation sometimes occurs, despite doctor's efforts to prevent it.

-Stereotactic techniques can also be used to do the following:
+In addition to radiosurgery, stereotactic techniques can also be used to do the following:

 • Locate a site for biopsy